webdev123123/smartive.ch/README.md

 ## Architecture

-Berufsbildner is a React app with server-side rendering provided by Next.js.
+This is a React app with server-side rendering provided by Next.js.